 Most of the population lives in coastal cities like arica and Iquique, and oases like tourist-magnet colonial village san Pedro de atacama.
 This is a change from a century ago, when many lived in nitrate company towns (oficinas) that are now ghost towns.
 Footprints also remain from pre-Columbian times, when the population clustered in coastal fish camps, farmed the valleys, and tended llamas and alpacas in the altiplano (which some still do).

 The semi-arid region north of Santiago has some of Chile’s best beaches, a scenic shoreline with abundant wildlife, and skies so clear that international astronomical organizations have built observatories on their fog-free heights.
-Its irrigated valleys are the source of pisco, Chile’s powerful grape brandy, as well as the site of picturesque villages like Vicuña, while its highlands offer genuine solitude.
 Foreign visitors to this region are few, but the open-minded come away satisfied and often thrilled.

 The Chilean Lakes District

 Known popularly but imprecisely as Chile’s “Lakes District,” south of the Río Biobío, the Sur Chico (“Lesser South”) is a wonderland of rivers, lakes, forests, and volcanoes, and the homeland of the Mapuche Indians.
 Within this vernacular region lies the Chiloé archipelago, a UNESCO World Heritage site rich in scenery, architecturally distinctive homes and churches, and extravagant folklore.